ieeta-pt/BioGraphletQA/README.md

 - **QA Format:** Each question is tightly linked to its corresponding graphlet context

-Of course.
-Here is the data and header combined into a single Markdown table:

 | **ID** | **Total** | **Downsampling** | | **Generated** | **Acceptance** | |
 | :--- | ---: | :--- | ---: | ---: | :--- | ---: |